drmaronese/verbs-autotest/README.md

 This web application view a grid of english irregular verbs in which the user insert the forms of verbs missed.
 By pressing the "Check" button all inserted verbs are checked and corrected if wrong.

-Currently the verbs are archived in a MySQL database on the cloud and a dockerized MySQL isn't present in this project.
+Currently the verbs are archived in a MySQL database on the cloud and in this project isn't present a dockerized MySQL.

 ## Techonologies